How to Read a Business Credit Report and Get Your Score | OnDeck

 A good business credit score offers many benefits.
-It can help you secure business financing, establish better partnerships, get lower interest rates from lenders, get better terms from vendors and insurance companies, and even increase the value of your business.
+It can help you secure business financing, establish better partnerships, get lower interest rates from lenders, get better terms from vendors and insurance providers, and even increase the value of your business.

-Your credit score is different from your credit report, but to understand one, it’s important to understand the other.
+Your business credit score is different from your credit report, but to understand one, it’s important to understand the other.
 So how do you find your business credit score?
 How do you read a business credit report?
 Here are a few things you should know before you get started.

-How To Check Your Business Credit Score and Business Credit Report
+How To Read a Business Credit Report

 Dun & Bradstreet

 To check your business credit score with Dun & Bradstreet, you may need to set up a DUNS number.
-Your business will not automatically be added to their system, so your business credit file will likely be incomplete until you sign up.
+Your business may not automatically be added to their system, so your business credit file will likely be incomplete until you sign up.
 Getting a DUNS number is free, though it can take around 30 days.

 After registering, Dun & Bradstreet will calculate your Paydex score — which is your business credit score.
 You may also receive a business failure score, a delinquency score and some other ratings as well.
 Each of these ratings is an indicator of your business’s financial health.